 In January 2009, we opened our doors to the new Tyler facility on main campus.
 Award-winning architect Carlos Jimenez, designer of some of the country’s premier art education facilities and exhibition spaces, designed Temple’s new Tyler School of Art building.
 The new Tyler building is located adjacent to the Esther Boyer College of Music and Dance, joining Tyler Architecture Program and the School of Communications and Theater to form a “mini arts campus” within Temple’s main campus, and unites all Tyler students onto one campus.
 Additional studio facilities for Art and Art Education are located in Anderson Hall, and Architecture studios are located in the Engineering and Architecture building.
 Easy access to the wealth of academic courses in Temple’s other schools and colleges, athletics, residence halls, student parking, student organizations, and the active campus life of Temple University adds cosmopolitan breadth to Tyler’s studio and academic programs.

-From its modest enrollment of 12 students in the first freshman class in 1935, Tyler now boasts a student body of over 1,400 and serves another 2,000-3,000 students each year in elective, General Education and Core curriculum courses.
+From its modest enrollment of 12 students in the first freshman class in 1935, Tyler now boasts a student body of over 1,400 and serves another 2,000-3,000 students each year in elective and General Education courses.
 Today, Tyler is a dynamic organization, serving students at Temple’s main campus, the Ambler Campus, and the Temple University Rome and Tokyo campuses.
 For over 65 years, the foundation of Tyler’s program has been a faculty of practicing artists and scholars teaching highly-talented and motivated students.

 Tyler is an accredited member of the National Association of Schools of Art and Design (NASAD) and the Middle States Association of Colleges and Schools.